Battlefield High School

-Some school district documents refer to the school with the acronym "BFHS," but because Battlefield is one word, the acronym "BHS" is preferred.

 Communities served

-The rapid construction of homes in the area surrounding Battlefield has resulted in a tremendous population increase, which guarantees that at least for now, the school will operate well over its intended capacity.
-A quick glance in the building during operating hours makes it clear that overcrowding is a considerable issue despite the building of Patriot High School nearby in 2011, and some students and parents even consider the overcrowding a danger.
-There is no publicized action currently being taken on the part of the county thus far to correct the issue further.
-Communities served by Battlefield include Bull Run Mountain Estates, Carterwood, Catharpin, Crossroads, Dominion Valley, Evergreen, Gainesville, Greenhill Crossing, Heritage Hunt, Hopewell's Landing, Parks at Piedmont, Piedmont, Rocky Run, Town of Haymarket, Oak Valley, Villages of Piedmont and West Market.
+The rapid construction of homes in the area surrounding Battlefield has resulted in a tremendous population increase, which guaranteed that for years, the school would operate well over its intended capacity.
+A quick glance in the building during operating hours made it clear that overcrowding was a considerable issue despite the building of Patriot High School nearby in 2011, and some students and parents even considered the overcrowding a danger.

+In fall 2021, Prince William County opened a new Gainesville High School in nearby Gainesville, Virginia to assist with overcrowding.
+Communities served by Battlefield include Bull Run Mountain Estates, Carterwood, Catharpin, Crossroads, Dominion Valley, Evergreen, Greenhill Crossing, Heritage Hunt, Piedmont, Rocky Run, Oak Valley, Stony Branch Crossing, Villages of Piedmont, and Westmarket.

 Administration

-The principal of Battlefield High School is Ryan Ferrera.
-Prior to coming to the school, Ferrera was an assistant principal at Woodbridge Senior High School.
-He also was a social studies teacher at Battlefield.
+The principal of Battlefield High School is Delores Lucas.
+Prior to coming to the school, Lucas was an assistant principal at Patriot High School. she also was an English teacher at Patriot.